jadecobra/python_tdd_exercises/source/functions/index.rst

 I can define a name in Python with a variable.
 A variable is a name that is used to point to an :ref:`object<everything is an object>`.
 For example, in Mathematics_ we use ``x`` to represent any number.

-Every time I use the name, Python_ "knows" that I am referring to the :ref:`object<everything is an object>` pointed the name to.
+Every time I use the name, Python_ uses the :ref:`object<everything is an object>` I pointed the name to.

 ----